liemchao/gitcoursera/README.md

 ## Introduction

 **Congratulations** on deciding to participate in 30 days of JavaScript programming challenge.
 In this challenge, you will learn everything you need to be a JavaScript programmer, and in general, the whole concept of programming.
 In the end of the challenge, you will get a 30DaysOfJavaScript programming challenge completion certificate.
-In case you need help or if you would like to help others you may join the dedicated [telegram group](https://t.me/ThirtyDaysOfJavaScript).

 **Assignment** challenge is a guide for both beginners and advanced JavaScript developers.
 Welcome to JavaScript.
 JavaScript is the language of the web.
 I enjoy using and teaching JavaScript and I hope you will do so too.